 Subqueries, as you can see in the "Set functions" section earlier in this chapter, are queries within a query.
-Anywhere you can use an expression in an SQL statement, you can also use a subquery.
+Anywhere you can use an expression in an SQL statement, you can also use a subquery (except in a LISTAGG function, as mentioned previously).
 Subqueries are powerful tools for relating information in one table to information in another table; you can embed (or nest) a query into one table, within a query into another table.
 By nesting one subquery within another, you enable the access of information from two or more tables to generate a final result.
 When you use subqueries correctly, you can retrieve just about any information you want from a database.
 Don't worry about how many levels of subqueries your database supports.
 When you start building nested subqueries, you will run out of comprehension of what you are doing long before your database runs out of levels of subqueries that it supports.